 If you have questions about your eligibility or need help deciding which VA Education Benefit is right for you, contact the U.S. Department of Veterans Affairs at (888) GI-Bill-1 to discuss your specific situation.

 If you have questions about how your benefits will work at UC San Diego Extension, contact us at firstname.lastname@example.org.

 Send completed forms and information to:

-- In person or by mail to our La Jolla Student Services location, attn: Veterans Education Benefits Coordinator
+- In person, by appointment only, or by mail to our Student Services location, attn: Veterans Education Benefits Coordinator

 Additional Resources for Veterans and Service Members